 The adjective "quantum" highlights a relationship with the quantum theory of physics.
 In the mathematics of that theory, many of the variables do not commute - that is, a times b need not equal b times a.
 Many of the structures in quantum algebra have a multiplication that is not commutative.
 The ones I study are often not far from being commutative, though.
 One can often deform a commutative product of two elements a and b by putting in an extra parameter, q say, and changing the product so that now ab=qba.
 Then ba=q-1ab and if q does not equal 1, the product is not commutative.
 We can think of being allowed to vary q and talk of q=1 as the "classical limit", just as classical physics can be recovered from quantum physics.
 The study of these deformations of well-understood classical algebraic and geometric objects is what makes up the field of quantum algebra.

-More specifically, I work with Lie algebras, quantized enveloping algebras, quantized coordinate rings, partial flag varieties and quantum cluster algebras.
+More specifically, I work with Lie algebras, quantized enveloping algebras, quantized coordinate rings, partial flag varieties, cluster algebras and cluster categories.
 For details, please see my publications.

 Previously I was Fixed-Term Fellow and Director of Studies for Mathematics at Keble College and part of the Algebra group at the Mathematical Institute, University of Oxford.
 I obtained my PhD from the University of London, having been based in the School of Mathematical Sciences, Queen Mary, University of London, working under the supervision of Prof. Shahn Majid.

-If you are interested in studying for a PhD with me beginning in September 2013, please contact me at email@example.com to discuss this.
-You might also like to look at the department's list of research topics in pure mathematics.
+If you are interested in studying for a PhD with me beginning in October 2022, please contact me at email@example.com to discuss this.
+You might also like to look at the department's list of research topics in algebra and geometry.

 For more information about this meeting, including details of the talks, the conference photo and a list of participants, please follow the above link.